basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Load-Balancing-and-Proxy-Configuration.md

 ### Example Configuration

-The following is an example starting point configuration for HAProxy to act as a load balancer to a Riak CS cluster for access by clients using the HTTP interface.
+The following is an example starting point configuration for HAProxy to act as a load balancer to a Riak CS installation.

 <div class="info">The operating system's open files limits need to be
   greater than 256000 for the example configuration that follows.
 Consult